SEMICeu/documentation/editorial_flow.md

 # Example editorial flow

 To illustrate the generic editorial flow consider the common change request to add a property to a class in a data specification.

 The text below is summarised transcript of a video recording demonstrating the addition of a new property 'baptismal name' to the class Person in the Core Person Vocabulary.
-The video recordings are:
+The example goes through the 3 main parts of the editorial flow, described above:

-   - [Part 1](https://github.com/SEMICeu/documentation/blob/main/images/step1.mp4?raw=true) - demonstrates the editing of the UML model
+   - Part 1 demonstrates the editing of the UML model
-   - [Part 2](https://github.com/SEMICeu/documentation/blob/main/images/step2.mp4?raw=true) - demonstrates the automated generation of the data specification artefacts
+   - Part 2 demonstrates the automated generation of the data specification artefacts, through the toolchain
-   - [Part 3](https://github.com/SEMICeu/documentation/blob/main/images/step3.mp4?raw=true) - demonstrates the (manual) publication step
+   - Part 3 demonstrates the (manual) publication of the result

 All demonstrated changes are performed on the involved repositories using a demonstration branch called `example`.
 Using this branch all activities can demonstrated on a working environment, except for the last step: the official publication of the transformation.